-In order to estimate the probability of establishment of a pest, reliable biological information (life cycle, host range, epidemiology, survival etc.) should be obtained from the areas where the pest currently occurs.
-The situation in the PRA area can then be compared with that in the areas where it currently occurs (taking account also of protected environments such as glass- or greenhouses) and expert judgement used to assess the probability of establishment.
-Case histories concerning comparable pests can be considered.
-Examples of the factors to consider are:
+In order to estimate the probability of est pest, reliable biological information (life blishment o cycle, host range, epidemiology, surrival obtained from the areas where the pest tc.) should be compared with that in the areas where it currently occurs.
+The situation in the RA 8 can the currently occurs (taking account also d fronments such as glass- or greenhouses) and protect expert judgement used to ssess the probability of establishment.
+Case histories concerning es of the factors to consider are: comparable pests can be consider Exam

-- availability, quantity and distribution of hosts in the PRA area
+- availability, quartery and distribute the PRA area

-- environmental suitability in the PRA area
+- environmental ditability in the PRA area

-- potential for adaptation of the pest
+- potential for adaption of the est

-- reproductive strategy of the pest
+- reproductive trates of the sest

-- method of pest survival
+- me lod of put surviva

-- cultural practices and control measures
+- cun al preuses control measures.

-In considering probability of establishment, it should be noted that a transient pest (see ISPM 8:1998) may not be able to establish in the PRA area (e.g. because of unsuitable climatic conditions) but could still have unacceptable economic consequences (see IPPC Article VII.3).
+In considering, pobability of establishment, it should be noted that a transient pest (see ISPM 8:1998) may not be able to stablish in the PRA area (e.g. because of unsuitable climatic conditions) but could still have unacceptable economic consequences (see IPPC Article VII.3).